Washington, New Jersey: Local government

 Washington operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The borough is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the six-member Borough Council, all of whom are elected at-large on a partisan basis as part of the November general elections.
+The governing body is comprised of the mayor and the six-member borough council, all of whom are elected at-large on a partisan basis as part of the November general elections.
 The mayor and members of the borough council are elected to four-year terms on a staggered basis, with either two seats (plus the mayor) or four seats coming up for election in even-numbered years.
 The council selects a borough manager who is responsible for the day-to-day operations of the municipality.

-As of 2023, the borough's Mayor, Republican David Higgins, whose term of office was scheduled to end December 31, 2024, has resigned and the position will remain vacant until the November 2022 election.
-Members of the Borough Council are Deputy mayor Ethel Conry (D, 2022), Louann M. Cox (R, 2024), Chelsea Duchemin (D, 2022), Michael Heinrich (R, 2024), Josephine Noone (D, 2022), Dewayne Keith Norris (R, 2022) and Sonia Ron (D, 2022).
+As of 2023, the borough's Mayor is Democrat Ethel Conry, who was elected to serve an unexpired term of office ending on December 31, 2024.
+Members of the Borough Council are Deputy mayor Louann M. Cox (Republican, 2024), Jerry Brown (R, 2026), Edward France (R, 2026), Cassandra Gorshkov (R, 2026), Christopher Infinito (R, 2024;appointed to an unexpired term) and Sherri Musick (R, 2026).

-In January 2022, the Borough Council appointed Sonia Ron to fill the seat expiring in December 2022 that had been held by Chelsea Duchemin.
+In January 2022, the borough council appointed Sonia Ron to fill the seat expiring in December 2022 that had been held by Chelsea Duchemin.

-Following the resignation of Mayor David Higgins in December 2021, the Borough Council voted the following month to leave the position vacant until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office through December 2024.
+Following the resignation of Mayor David Higgins in December 2021, the borough council voted the following month to leave the position vacant until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office through December 2024.
+In the November 2022 general election, Ethel Conry was elected to fill the remainder of the mayoral term.

 In January 2017, Paul Jones was selected on an interim basis to fill the seat expiring in December 2018 that became vacant when David Higgins took office as mayor.
 Dewayne Keith Norris was elected in November 2017 to fill the vacant seat for the remainder of the term of office.
 A month later, the borough was informed that Norris had faced a number of criminal charges in previous decades including having been sentenced in 1994 to serve 45 days in jail on a misdemeanor larceny charge.
 The council passed a symbolic no confidence vote by a 4-2 margin, though Norris indicated that he was unwilling to resign from office.

 Kristine Henry, who had served as Washington's clerk and borough manager, was sentenced in January 2018 to seven years in jail, lost her ability to work in a public job and was required to repay $97,000 she had stolen from the borough after writing a series of checks payable to herself from 2011 to 2016.
+Her role was filled by Matthew Hall, who was the borough's manager for several years and helped improve the town's sewers, garbage collection system, and paved the way for new businesses and residences to be built in the area.